 Teaching and industry connections

-Delivered by experienced professional actors, tutors and directors with many guest leading experts
+Delivered by experienced professional actors, tutors and directors with many guest leading experts.

 Student support

 Each student has a personal tutor and is expected to keep a Personal Development Journal that is reviewed in 1-1 tutorials each term.
-You will also be given support and advice regarding applications for further study and entering the world of professional work
+You will also be given support and advice regarding applications for further study and entering the world of professional work.

 Course breakdown

-Each course is designed to develop you physically, vocally and imaginatively whilst encouraging an independent and in-depth approach to your work.
+The Foundation Course is designed to develop you physically, vocally and imaginatively whilst encouraging an independent and in-depth approach to your work.
 We arrange a number of workshops as well as audition panels with outside theatre and casting directors.
 Students get help to build their actor’s portfolios of songs and speeches.

-- Masterclasses include; Building your audition portfolio, Grotowski, physical theatre, audition technique, Augusto Boal, acting through song, Uta Hagen, acting for camera, clowning, stage fighting and unarmed combat, Alexander Technique, musicality (all masterclasses are subject to change)
+• Masterclasses include; Building your audition portfolio, Grotowski, physical theatre, audition technique, Augusto Boal, acting through song, Uta Hagen, acting for camera, clowning, stage fighting and unarmed combat, Alexander Technique, musicality (all masterclasses are subject to change)

-- Classes include; acting (studying Stanislavski and Meisner), performance/audition technique, movement, ensemble, voice, text study, sight-reading, Shakespeare, singing, acting for TV/film
+• Classes include; acting (studying Stanislavski and Meisner), performance/audition technique, movement, ensemble, voice, text study, sight-reading, Shakespeare, singing, acting for TV/film

-- There are two full-time rehearsal projects during the course; Term 1 contemporary scene study and Term 2 Shakespeare, as well as weekly masterclasses with outside professional directors and theatre companies.
+• There are two full-time rehearsal projects during the course; Term 1 contemporary scene study and Term 2 Shakespeare, as well as weekly masterclasses with outside professional directors and theatre companies.

 Split into two terms: